ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

      }
 }
 ```
-2. Numeric timePosition for a single geological date/age.
+2. Numeric TimePosition for a single geological date/age.
 Use decimal value and appropriate time unit.
 Include uncertainties in the dates/ages when known.

 *Example: Dataset with single time instant temporal coverage.
 Context same as example 1.*